avinetworks/ansible-role-avise/README.md

 - `avisdk` python library is required and can be installed by:
 `pip install avisdk --upgrade`

+## Role Dependencies

+- avinetworks.avisdk
-- Requires the `avinetworks.avisdk` role to be installed.
-To install these use the following command:
-  `ansible-galaxy install -f avinetworks.avisdk`
+  - To install these use the following command: `ansible-galaxy install -f avinetworks.avisdk`

 ## Role Variables
 ### Setting Deployment type